How to Use QR Codes on Food Packaging: The All-In-One Guide

 For iPhone users, QR Code size won’t be an issue anymore.
 The newest iOS 14 update makes it easier to scan QR Codes even if they’re small in size or wrapped around an object.

 #3.
-Instructions about scanning food QR Codes
+Provide instructions for scanning food QR Codes

 Not all consumers are familiar with scanning food QR Codes.
 To make it easier for them, provide brief instructions on your food packaging.